robomustib/ExamGeneratorPro/README.md

 - Smart Generation: Automatic random selection of questions to match a target point total.

 ## Usage
-1. Upload a CSV file with questions or create questions manually
+1. Upload a CSV file with questions or use the built-in form to create them.
-2. Optionally upload a structured grading rubric CSV
+2. (Optional) Upload a structured grading rubric CSV.
-3. Configure the exam header and logo
+3. Configure the exam header, upload a logo, and set total points.
-4. Set the total points and generate the exam
+4. Enter student/class details (optional preview).
-5. Export as PDF or assessment sheet
+5. Generate the exam and export it as a PDF or download the assessment sheet.

 ## CSV Format